Book a call with admissions

 What are SSRIs?

-SSRIs are a type of antidepressant that affects the brain’s serotonin system.
-When a person takes antidepressants, the drug inhibits the reuptake of serotonin in the brain, causing more serotonin to be freely available in the body.
+SSRIs are a type of antidepressant that helps the brain’s serotonin system.
+When a person takes antidepressants, the drug inhibits the reuptake of serotonin in the brain, causing more serotonin to be freely available.
 Serotonin is a neurotransmitter that plays an important role in mood and emotion.
-Because there is more serotonin in the body when taking antidepressants, your mood and emotions are affected.
+Because there is more serotonin when taking antidepressants, your mood and emotions are affected.

 Some common SSRIs include: